Adaptive p-value weighting with power optimality: Concluding remarks

 \section{Concluding remarks}

-In this paper we presented a new class of data-driven step-up procedure, ADDOW, that generalizes IHW by incorporating $\pi_{g,0}$ estimators in each group.
+In this paper we presented a new class of data-driven step-up procedures, ADDOW, that generalizes IHW by incorporating $\pi_{g,0}$ estimators in each group.
 We showed that while this procedure asymptotically controls the FDR at the targeted level, it has the best power among all MWBH procedures when the $\pi_0$ estimation can be made consistently.
 In particular it dominates all the existing procedures of the weighting literature and solves the $p$-values weighting issue in a group-structured multiple testing problem.
-As a by-product , our work established the optimality of IHW in the case of homogeneous $\pi_0$ structure.
+As a by-product, our work established the optimality of IHW in the case of homogeneous $\pi_0$ structure.
 Finally we proposed a stabilization variant designed to deal with the case where only few discoveries can be made (very small signal strength or sparsity).
-Some numerical simulations illustrated that our properties are also valid in a finite sample framework, provided that the number of tests is large enough.
+Some numerical simulations illustrated that our properties are also valid in a finite sample framework, provided that the number of tests \begin{version3}and the signal strength are\end{version3} large enough. \begin{version3}We also introduced $\crossADDOW$, a variant of ADDOW that uses cross-weighting to reduce the overfitting while having the exact same asymptotic properties.\end{version3}

 \paragraph{Assumptions} Our assumptions are rather mild: basically we only added the concavity of the $F_g$ to the assumptions of \citet{ignatiadis2016data}.
 Notably we dropped the other {regularity} assumptions on $F_g$ that were made in \citet{roquain2009optimal} while keeping all the useful properties on $W^*$ in the \eqref{NE} case.
 Note that the criticality assumption is often made in the literature, see \citet{ignatiadis2016data} (assumption 5 of the supplementary material), \citet{zhao2014weighted} (assumption A.1), or the assumption of Theorem 4 in \citet{hu2010false}.
 Finally, the weak dependence assumption is extensively used in our paper.
 An interesting direction could be to extend our result to some strong dependent cases, for instance by assuming the PRDS (positive regression dependence), as some previous work already studied properties of MWBH procedures under that assumption, see \citet{roquain2008multi}.